uselagoon/lagoon/docs/concepts-basics/building-blocks/roles.md

 !!! info inline end "Changing Quotas"

-    If you need to change quotas, please contact your Lagoon administrator.
+    If you need to change quotas, please contact {{ defaults.helpstring }}.

 An _organization owner_ can do everything to do with administering an organization aside from changing quotas.
 They can add and delete users, groups, projects, deploy targets, and notifcations